MrPaulMarshall/differential-equations--heat-equation/README.md

 # differential-equations--heat-equation
 My program solving heat equation in given area

-BaseFunction is class that represents base functions (e1, e2, ..., eN) of function space V, where eI: R2 -> R I assume, that sought function u(x,y) is approximately linear combination of above functions.
+BaseFunction is class that represents base functions (e1, e2, ..., eN) of function space V, where eI: R2 -> R.
+I assume, that sought function u(x,y) is approximately linear combination of above functions.

 My base functions are pyramids, which means they have 4 faces in their domain and are 0 elsewhere.